Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks: Model

-An alternative way is to split a large table into multiple chunks and input chunks separately into the model.
-For cell type classification~\cite{dong2019semantic}, TUTA~\cite{wang2021tuta} splits the table into chunks containing the same header row(s) and non-overlapped data rows.
-For formula prediction, SpreadsheetCoder~\cite{chen2021spreadsheetcoder}, which is not a pre-training method but a typical case, splits the target table range in a spreadsheet by chunks with $N=3$ adjacent table rows/columns.
-The chunks are encoded by a BERT~\cite{devlin2018bert} encoder and then aggregated by convolutional layers.
+\textbf{Input splitting}~~An alternative way is to split a large table into multiple chunks and feed chunks separately into the model.
+TUTA split the table into chunks containing the same header row(s) and non-overlapped data rows in its downstream task, cell type classification~\cite{dong2019semantic}.
+For formula prediction, SpreadsheetCoder~\cite{chen2021spreadsheetcoder} (not a pre-training method but a typical case) split the target table by chunks with $N=3$ adjacent table rows/columns.
+The chunks were encoded by a BERT~\cite{devlin2018bert} encoder and then aggregated by convolutional layers.
 Splitting the input table allows encoding all table cells, while it costs more time due to multiple inferences of the encoder and is thus not used by most table pre-training methods.